 vulnerability to climate change.
 Stakeholder-driven research.
 These

-are a few of the themes of the SICCIA, which provided an opportunity
+are a few of the themes of the SICCIA, which will provide an opportunity

 to compare approaches to impacts assessment, to advance the state of

 knowledge of regional assessments, and to support efforts by developing

 countries to use seasonal forecasts and assess impacts of climate